KxSystems/docs/docs/license/aws.md

 31. _Kx Termination_.
 KX shall terminate at any time if

-    1. User’s use of the Kdb+ Software is contrary to the terms of this Agreement,
+    1. User’s use of the kdb+ Software is contrary to the terms of this Agreement,
     2. User’s failure to pay the fee or any other amount that is due to AWS
-    3. KX no longer provides the Kdb+ Software via AWS.
+    3. KX no longer provides the kdb+ Software via AWS.

     Termination of this Agreement by KX for the foregoing shall in no way relieve the User from its obligation to pay any